TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Migrate one deleteStaticCacheDirectory to CF
 - Reduce the load of the CF frontend
 - Fix the order of the CF calls
+- [!!!]
+Remove the handling of 'dirty' cache entries.
+We switch to the CF and dirty entries are expired ones.

 2015-04-20 Tim Lochmüller <tim@fruit-lab.de>